gocodebox/lifterlms/docs/coding-standards.md

 llms_current_time( $type, $gmt = 0 ) { [...] }
 ```

-LifterLMS add-on function names should be prefixed with with `llms_` as well as an additional add-on prefix.
+LifterLMS add-on function names should be prefixed with `llms_` as well as an additional add-on prefix.

 ```php
 llms_ck_consent_form_field() { [...] }